88-degrees/Book-of-Changes/appendix02s1.md

 2. 'A large waggon with its load' refers to the (virtue) accumulated (in the subject of the line), so that he will suffer no loss (in the conduct of affairs).

-3. 'A feudal prince presents his offerings to the son of Heaven:'--a small man (in such a position) does (himself) harm.
+3. 'A feudal prince presents his offerings to the son of Heaven:' -- a small man (in such a position) does (himself) harm.

-4. 'He keeps his great resources under restraint:'--his wisdom discriminates clearly (what he ought to do).
+4. 'He keeps his great resources under restraint:' -- his wisdom discriminates clearly (what he ought to do).

-5. 'His sincerity is reciprocated by all the others:'--his sincerity serves to stir and call out what is in their minds.
+5. 'His sincerity is reciprocated by all the others:' -- his sincerity serves to stir and call out what is in their minds.
 'The good fortune springing from a display of proper majesty' shows how they might (otherwise) feel too easy, and make no preparation (to serve him).

 ###### p.
 286